-In 1907 it was decided to approach the representatives of the late Mr William Whitley, in whose will there was a provision for money to purchase ‘rowing cups’.
-It is not quite clear whether this approach was successful of not, but in February 1912 a resolution was passed at the agm of the IARU ‘that a cup be purchased for £100 for the Union to be presented for annual competition amongst senior eights.
+In 1907, it was decided to approach the representatives of the late Mr. William Whitley, in whose will there was a provision for money to purchase ‘rowing cups’.
+It is not quite clear whether this approach was successful or not, but in February 1912 a resolution was passed at the AGM of the IARU that a cup should be purchased for £100 for the Union, to be presented for annual competition amongst senior eights.

 A rota was agreed between venues in Ulster, Munster and Leinster.
 Leinster was drawn by lot to host the first championship, and the honour went to the Dublin Metropolitan Regatta at Ringsend.
 So the first Irish championship was instituted in 1912 and it has continued to the present day, with just one brief interruption during the years of the First World War.